Slopes and weights of $\ell$-adic cohomology of rigid spaces: Introduction

 \subsection{Acknowledgments}

 We learned much about the cohomology of rigid spaces from the work of Bhatt, Hansen, and Zavyalov (\cite{BH}, \cite{HZ}).
 We thank Shizhang Li and Xiangdong Wu for useful conversations and comments on drafts of this paper.
+We thank the referee for many helpful suggestions.

 This work was partially supported by National Key Research and Development Program of China (grant number 2020YFA0712600), National Natural Science Foundation of China (grant numbers 12125107, 12271037, 12288201), Chinese Academy of Sciences Project for Young Scientists in Basic Research (grant number YSBR-033).